-‘We just fell in love with the Isle of Wight,’ said owner David Barrett as he showed me around Haven Hall, one of the newest B&Bs on the Isle of Wight.
+‘We just fell in love with the Isle of Wight,’ said owner David Barrett during my 48 hours on the Isle of Wight, as he showed me around Haven Hall, one of the newest B&Bs on the island.
 ‘It’s exactly like England was, 40 or 50 years ago.’

 Now this could be a positive or a negative depending on your point of view, but there’s no question that the Isle of Wight has a unique charm which has made it a popular place in which to live or visit – especially during the summer months when the beaches really come into their own.
 I went mid-week at the end of March and while it was pretty cold it was beautifully sunny and showed off the coastal walks and the rolling hills inland to their best.